simeng-yang/Re-Vim-d/README.md

 Re-Vim'd is a lightweight implementation of classic Vi editor using C++.
 We implemented most of the core features in Vim editor including: navigation, file open/save, editing, undo, macros, syntax-highlighting for the C++ language.

-As a high-level overview, the program follows a Model View Controller (MVC) architecture with support of dynamic module loading.
+As a high-level overview, the program conforms to the SOLID design principles and follows a Model View Controller (MVC) architecture with support of dynamic module loading.
 Essentially, we have a lightweight vm core that relies on libdl to dynamically load plugins at runtime.
 This design has provided several attractive advantages: